moorepants/dissertation/davisbicycle.rst

 .. [#] See our selection spreadsheet at `<https://docs.google.com/spreadsheet/pub?hl=en_US&hl=en_US&key=0Asn6BMg-bB_EdFJKVXFfeEgyMnpwR0JXNVlOYjg0Q0E&output=html.>`_

+.. [#] As designed, the potentiometer measures exactly the angle between the yoke and the trailer frame.
+This is somewhat limiting as the full range of the potentiometer isn't utilized as was in the steering angle design.
+This effectively reduces the measured voltage range from the potentiometer, especifally since the measured angles are often no more than 10 degrees.
+The NI USB-6218 has 16 bit resolution so it still adequatedly measures the data, but a step down gearing would improve the resolution of the roll measurement.

+.. [#] The Silicon Sensing rate gyros had to be purchased in bulk but they offered samples.
+A single sample gyro cost upwards of $300 with half of the price required to ship a giant box from Japan to California.
+I initially thought that this was worth it for the quality of the sensor, but I never saw any apreciable difference in the sensor quality as compare to the rate gyros on the VN-100 which can be purchased individually for less than $50.

+.. [#] [Weir1972]_ shows that large rider lean angles are required relative to steer control.
+[Sharp2008a]_ shows that the use of steer torque control is always the more optimal choice than rider lean torque control for optimal control based on path deviation error and control power.
+[Moore2011]_ experimentally shows that the steering angle magnitudes are much larger than other rider body movements.

 .. [#] a sum of sines would be ideal, see [Lange2011]_ for some ideas on other types of inputs.
 It has been shown that a sum of sines signal is